Omardgo85/Omardgo85.github.io/index.md

    I'm excited about any opportunity to work in entry-level roles or internships that provide me with valuable learning experiences in both front-end web development or accounting.
-As deaf individual, I bring a unique perspective, adaptability, and strong work ethic to the table, making me a motivated and determined candidate ready to contribute to your workplace success.
+As deaf individual, I bring a unique perspective, adaptability, and strong work ethics to the table, making me a motivated and determined candidate ready to contribute to your workplace success.

 ---